OdatNurd/devember-2019/GZipper/README.md

     check automatically on every file load to see if the current file is a `gzip` file, and if so unzip and open it for editing.

+    * `compression_level` (default: 9) controls how much compression is used when writing the output file.
+This value can range from 0 to 9, where 0 is no compression and 9 is maximum compression.
+Compression takes longer at higher settings.